Construction tool

-Use this free brick calculator to find exactly how many bricks you need for any wall, patio, or structure.
-Enter your wall dimensions, select a brick size, set a waste factor - and the brickwork calculation runs instantly.
-Results include a brick count, mortar bag estimate, and a clear step-by-step breakdown so you can verify every number before ordering.
+Use this free brick calculator for wall projects to find exactly how many bricks you need.
+This brickwork calculation tool handles walls, patios, and any masonry structure.
+Enter your dimensions, select a brick size, set a waste factor — and the brickwork calculation for wall runs instantly.
+Get bricks per square foot, total brick count, mortar bag estimate, and a step-by-step breakdown.
+Also works as a wall block calculator and brick patio estimator.

 Brick size